Ahdhn/RXMeshDocs/docs/rxmesh/dyn/cavity.md

 # **Cavity Concepts**

 A **cavity** is the unit of topology change in RXMesh.
-Instead of exposing a separate primitive for every edit, RXMesh asks you to describe the edit as:
+Instead of exposing a separate primitive for every edit, RXMesh allows the user to describe the edit as:

 1. Choose a seed element.
 2. Delete a local neighborhood around that seed.
 3. Fill the boundary loop with new vertices, edges, and faces.

-That pattern covers edge splits, edge flips, edge collapses, and larger local remeshing operations.
+That pattern covers any local operations, e.g., edge splits, edge flips, etc.

 ---